ADAM MOSS

 Wednesday, February 11, 2026

-RMCAD online and on-ground students have the exciting opportunity to share their work with visiting artist and editor Adam Moss in 20-minute meetings.
-If selected, students get feedback on their own work from this accomplished creative thinker.
+RMCAD students had the exciting opportunity to share their work with visiting artist and editor Adam Moss in 20-minute meetings.

 Shelia Heti, note to self.
 Included in The Work of Art by Adam Moss.
 Courtesy of Penguin Press, New York, 2024.